AnyLog-co/documentation/high availability.md

    * summary - a summary view of the info in the requested TSD tables.
    * errors - entries in TSD tables that represent sync processes that failed.

-* Options are optional and determine the information of interest, expressed as a where condition with key-value pairs and is summarized below.
+* Options determine the information of interest, expressed as a where condition with key-value pairs and is summarized below.

 | Key        | Value  | Default |
 | ---------- | -------| -------|